There is an unwritten rule about Hen Parties: It should be wild, yet not totally out of hand.

 You have to remember that, depending on the time frame of the Hen Party celebrations versus the actual wedding ceremony, you still have to attend the wedding ceremony.
 Or at least, the Bride does!
 Therefore, when you are in the first phase of the organisation of the great Hen Party, there are a few fundamental Do’s and Don’ts that you have to bear in mind.

 DON’T choose a date that is too close to the wedding ceremony.
-While it may seem like a good idea, you (and few other honoured Hens) may regret attending the morning Garden Wedding at 11:00am with an imaginary chisel whacking away at the base of your neck.
+While it may seem like a good idea, you (and a few other honoured Hens) may regret attending the morning Garden Wedding at 11:00 am with an imaginary chisel whacking away at the base of your neck.

 DO ensure that you have a few essential supplies at hand and ready for the morning after the Big Night Out.
 Loads of bottled water, Neurofen Express headache tablets… If all goes according to your planning, it is guaranteed that the bride is not the only one who will need it!